(for veterinary information only)

 The most common method of monitoring red blood cell count is via a test called a “packed cell volume” or “hematocrit” as these tests are readily run in the hospital without sending samples to an outside laboratory.
 The value obtained reflects the percentage of blood volume taken up by red blood cells.
 A normal test results for a dog would be approximately 35-60% (depending on age and gender).
 Normal for a cat would be 29-50%.
 Because of the potential for antibody production against human origin erythropoietin, is important to withhold use until it is truly warranted rather than beginning it at the first sign of anemia.
 Further, there is actually quite a bit more to anemia in kidney patients than lack of erythropoietin.
 Multiple issues are at work:

 The point is that erythropoietin use is part of a bigger therapy picture.
 For more details click here.

 Because commercial erythropoeitin and darbepoetin are human proteins, the main adverse event to be concerned about is antibody production.
 Antibodies are generated in response to an alien protein in the body.
 The problem is that antibodies that are generated not just against the alien (human) erythropoietin but also against the patient’s natural erythorpoietin.
-This makes for a profound anemia which can only be treated with blood transfusions.
+This makes for a profound anemia (via what is called "pure red cell aplasia" or "PRCA") which can only be treated with blood transfusions.
 Regular monitoring to check for a sudden drop in red cell count, is crucial as this is the sign that a problem is incipient and the product can be stopped while there is still time.

 In one study 2 out of 3 dogs treated for more than 90 days with human erythropoietin